QuantumPL/site/content/publication/Jorrand2009/index.md

   in quantum computing.
 Quantum computing is a now well-established domain of computer science, and the recent developments of semantic techniques show the vitality of this rapidly growing area.
-On the other hand, the proof has been made that abstract interpretation is a powerful theory (of \"classical\" computer science) for comparing more or less precise semantics of the same programming language.
+On the other hand, the proof has been made that abstract interpretation is a powerful theory (of "classical" computer science) for comparing more or less precise semantics of the same programming language.
 In a more general picture, abstract interpretation can be seen as a framework for comparing the precision of several representations of the same dynamic system evolution.
 In this paper,